-- A qui tam action alleging that drug manufacturer Wyeth overcharged the state Medicaid programs by not providing them the statutorily required “best price” for a widely prescribed drug.
+- United States ex rel.
+Kieff v.
+Wyeth: A qui tam action alleging that drug manufacturer Wyeth overcharged the state Medicaid programs by not providing them the statutorily required “best price” for a widely prescribed drug.
 This action resulted in a recovery of more than $780 million by the government.

-- A qui tam action against a chain of urgent care centers that allegedly billed the government for unnecessary testing performed on beneficiaries of the government health care programs.
+- United States ex rel.
+Saidiani v.
+NextCare, Inc.: A qui tam action against the NextCare chain of urgent care centers that allegedly billed the government for unnecessary medical tests and services performed on beneficiaries of the government health care programs.
 There was a $10 million recovery by the government.

-- Represented the limited partner of several commercial real estate partnerships in a fraud and breach of fiduciary duty action against the partnerships’ general partner.
+- [Sealed] v.
+[Sealed]: Successfully represented an investor in several commercial real estate LLCs in a fraud and breach of fiduciary duty action against the LLCs’ manager.

-- Represented stock and bondholders in a class action against a food distributor and its outside accounting firm that resulted in a $90+ million recovery for the investors.
+- In re Fleming Cos.
+Inc. Securities Litigation: Represented stock and bondholders in a class action against grocery chain and food distributor Fleming Companies and its outside auditor that resulted in a $94 million recovery for investors.

-- Represented stockholders in a securities class action against a software company that resulted in a $5+ million recovery for the investors.
+- In re Carreker Corp.
+Securities Litigation: Represented stockholders in a securities class action against a software company that resulted in a $5.25 million recovery for investors.

-- Represented a hedge fund in a securities fraud action against a marketing company through which the hedge fund secured a $4 million recovery.
+- Staro Asset Management v.
+Provell Inc.: Represented a hedge fund in a securities fraud action against a marketing company through which the hedge fund secured a $4 million recovery.

-- Represented a state pension fund in a securities class action against an insurance company that resulted in a $90+ million recovery for stockholders.
+- In re Cigna Corp.
+Securities Litigation.: Represented a state pension fund in a securities class action against health insurer Cigna that resulted in a $93 million recovery for stockholders.